probably-not/starship/README.md

 - [ ] Optimize the parsing of request data for fastest performance.
   - [x] Header Parsing and Searching
   - [ ] Body Parsing and Searching
-- [ ] Document how SSL options need to look in order to pass them through the configuration in the initial `Stargate.warp_in` function.
+- [x] Document how SSL options need to look in order to pass them through the configuration in the initial `Stargate.warp_in` function.
 - [ ] Write out the full algorithm for parsing Websocket Frames.
   - As of now, the `Stargate.Vessel.Websocket.Frame` class is very rudimentary, I was able to somewhat figure it out with help from another project, but I still need to write out the full correct way of parsing frames in order to make the server fully websocket compliant.
 - [ ] Write macros for building simple APIs (similar to how Plug works for Cowboy)
   - Alternatively, write an adapter for Plug
+- [ ] Create benchmarks on all aspects and write them out
+- [ ]
 ## Credits

 The main credit here goes to [**@van163**](https://github.com/vans163) for being frustrated with Elixir's standings in various benchmarks.
 After seeing his comments about this and his initial work, I decided to undertake this as a project in order to learn more about how web servers work and Elixir as a whole.